Chicken and Rice with Mushrooms

 It doesn’t get much better than a one pot chicken and rice dish!
 Here are a few tips and tricks to make sure it comes out perfectly every time.

 • Rice.
 Definitely use a long grain rice for this dish.
 You can use Jasmine or Basmati rice without having to modify the amount of liquid.
-Don’t go for a short grain rice or risotto.
-It won’t be nearly as good.
+Don’t go for a short grain rice or risotto; keep that for my shrimp risotto recipe!

 • Stock.
 For extra flavor, use a chicken stock instead of a broth.